mkusztal/ecom-project/README.md

 # Project

 The portfolio project to improve my web development skills.
-Project is focus on Typescript technology which is uses with node in backend site of the web application.
+Project is focus on Node.js technology which is uses with node in backend site of the web application.

 ## Installation